 Dismissed students whose appeals are denied and who wish to return to their studies at UoPeople are required to apply Academic Renewal as a Degree Student after being out of residence from the University for a minimum of five consecutive terms.
-Out of residence refers to the number of terms thata student has been inactive at the University- either unenrolled from the institution and/or enrolled atUoPeople UoPeople Catalog | September 2, 2021-August 31, 2022 114 without completing any course work in the intervening terms (that is, enrolled and inactive).
+Out of residence refers to the number of terms that a student has been inactive at the University- either unenrolled from the institution and/or enrolled at UoPeople without completing any course work in the intervening terms (that is, enrolled and inactive).
 For more information on Reinstatement, see 'Matriculation Policies' under Chapter 13 below.